 Another option is to shape 14 small buns to make bread rolls.
 If so, bake on a cookie sheet covered with parchment paper.
 It will bake faster - only 35 minutes on the bottom rack

 Place the loaf onto the prepared loaf pan covered with parchment paper.

-If cracks appears on top, wet your fingers with water and massage top of bread to fix cracks.
-Sprinkle 1 tablespoons of sesame seeds or poppy seeds to decorate (optional)
+If cracks appear on top, wet your fingers with water and massage the top of the bread to fix cracks.
+Sprinkle 1 tablespoon of sesame seeds or poppy seeds to decorate (optional)

-Bake on the bottom rack of the oven (first rack from the bottom) for 45 minutes then switch to middle rack for 15 extra minutes.
-You can add a piece of foil paper on top of the loaf if the color get too brown.
+Bake on the bottom rack of the oven (first rack from the bottom) for 45 minutes then switch to the middle rack for 15 extra minutes.
+You can add a piece of foil paper on top of the loaf if the color gets too brown.